-The multipliers have panel connectors at both ends and the RF probe has one at one end.
+both ends and the RF probe has one at one end.
 Their grounds are connected and brought to the meter unit.
-This unit is grounded only when the acpowered 9-V power supply that may be used with it, is grounded.
+This unit is grounded only when the ac-powered 9-V power supply that may be used with it, is grounded.
 When it is battery operated, the meter unit relies on the ground-clip connection to the ground of the equipment under test.
 This is satisfactory if there is no unknown break in the chain of ground connections that would make the panel connector hot.
-Furthermore, as insurance, it is well to wrap these connectors with vinyl tape or to cover the multiplier with a plastic boot to prevent contact with either hands or equipment under test.
+Furthermore, as insurance, it is good to wrap these connectors with vinyl tape or to cover the multiplier with a plastic boot to prevent contact with either hands or equipment under test.
 This is not shown in any photographs because it would have obscured the appearance and construction of the probe and multipliers.